wso2-extensions/identity-outbound-auth-github/docs/README.md

 A Service Provider (SP) is an entity that provides Web services, e.g., web application.
 An SP  relies on a trusted IdP for authentication and authorization.
 In this case, WSO2 Identity Server acts as the IdP and does the task of authenticating and authorizing the user of the SP.

-Follow the steps below to configure a Travelocity as the service provider.
+Follow the steps below to configure Travelocity as the service provider.

 1. In the Management Console, click **Add** under **Main > Identity > Service Providers**.